 Students from engineering, business, arts and sciences, law and other graduate schools across campus come together in interdisciplinary teams to develop a product or service, and a business plan, in the sustainable energy or clean tech industry.
 The objective of the course is to provide students with a realistic simulation of the challenges and opportunities entrepreneurial founding teams face trying to create a business around technologies or services that both meet a market need and have a positive environmental impact.

 Past NUvention: Energy teams have gone on to compete in national business plan competitions and have collectively won more than $1 million dollars.

-View and download the current syllabus for NUvention: Energy, which is instructed by clinical professor and the associate director of the Farley Center, Mark Werwath.
+View and download last year's syllabus for NUvention: Energy.
+The course has been and will be instructed by clinical professor and co-director of the Farley Center Mark Werwath.

 Since NUvention: Energy debuted in Spring 2010, students have created business models involving solar energy, thermoelectric technology, waster batteries and much more.
 Learn more about projects in past years.

 NUvention: Energy Advisory Board members bring expertise and perspective from a variety of relevant disciplines and contexts, including law, business development and consulting.
 View bios and profiles of the NUvention: Energy board members.

 The NUvention: Energy faculty is comprised of distinguished members of Northwestern's academic community.
 Get background information on these faculty members.